shadowspawn/forest-arborist/notes.md

   * pin/lock/free/auto
   * relative/absolute (rarer!)
   * see gitslave and gitsubmodule and npm for examples of command support
+* finish changing use of "config" in code to "manifest"

 Terminology Inspirations
 * git